Cormac McCarthy: Success and acclaim (1992–2013)

-After working with McCarthy for twenty years, Albert Erskine retired from Random House in 1992.
+After working with McCarthy for 20 years, Albert Erskine retired from Random House in 1992.
 McCarthy turned to Alfred A. Knopf, where he fell under the editorial advisement of Gary Fisketjon.
-As a final favor to Erskine, McCarthy agreed to his first interview ever, with Richard B. Woodward of The New York Times.
+As a final favor to Erskine, McCarthy agreed to do an interview with Richard B. Woodward of The New York Times.
+He had done earlier, smaller interviews back in the 60s and 70s.

 McCarthy finally received widespread recognition following the publication of All the Pretty Horses (1992), when it won the National Book Award and the National Book Critics Circle Award.
 It became a New York Times bestseller, selling 190,000 hardcover copies within six months.
 It was followed by The Crossing (1994) and Cities of the Plain (1998), completing the Border Trilogy.

 In the midst of this trilogy came The Stonemason (first performed in 1995), his second dramatic work.

 McCarthy originally conceived his next work, No Country for Old Men (2005), as a screenplay before turning it into a novel.
 Consequently, the novel has little description of setting and is composed largely of dialogue.
 A western set in the 1980s, No Country for Old Men was adapted by the Coen brothers into a 2007 film of the same name, which won four Academy Awards and more than 75 film awards globally.

-In the early 2000s, while sleeping at an El Paso motel with his son, McCarthy imagined the city in a hundred years: "fires up on the hill and everything being laid to waste".
-He wrote two pages covering the idea; four years later in Ireland he would expand the idea into his tenth novel, The Road.
+In the early 2000s while staying at an El Paso motel with his young son, McCarthy looked out the window late one night and imagined what the city might look like in fifty or one hundred years and saw: "fires up on the hill and everything being laid to waste".
+He wrote two pages covering the idea; four years later in Ireland he expanded the idea into his tenth novel, The Road.
 It follows a lone father and his young son traveling through a post-apocalyptic America, hunted by cannibals.
 Many of the discussions between the two were verbatim conversations McCarthy had had with his son.
 Released in 2006, it won international acclaim and the Pulitzer Prize for Fiction.
 McCarthy did not accept the prize in person, instead sending Sonny Mehta in his place.
 John Hillcoat directed the 2009 film adaptation, written by Joe Penhall, and starring Viggo Mortensen and Kodi Smit-McPhee.
-Critics reviews were mostly favorable: Roger Ebert found it "powerful" but lacking "emotional feeling", Peter Bradshaw noted "a guarded change of emphasis", while Dan Jolin found it to be a "faithful adaptation" of the "devastating novel".
+Critics' reviews were mostly favorable: Roger Ebert found it "powerful" but lacking "emotional feeling", Peter Bradshaw noted "a guarded change of emphasis", while Dan Jolin found it to be a "faithful adaptation" of the "devastating novel".